 Ok, one is this: and the other?

 Second a press release from the university, as mentioned, there would be a second reality beyond ours, but it would not be exactly as we expect.
-During a study on the electrical properties of thin overlapping layers of graphene, the physicists Alireza Parhizkar e Victor Galitski they made a discovery.
+During a study on the electrical properties of thin overlapping layers of graphene, the physicists Alireza Parhizkar e Victor Galitsky they made a discovery.
 They realized that the results could respond to different areas of physics.

 In graphene stacks, electricity changes behavior when two sheets interact with each other.
-For this the two scholars hypothesize that a unique physics could emerge in a similar way from interacting layers elsewhere, perhaps everywhere.
+For this reason the two scholars hypothesize that a unique physics could emerge in a similar way from interacting layers elsewhere, perhaps everywhere.